Follow these steps to improve your website copy and better connect with your audience.

 When people visit your website, they shouldn't have to search for your offering.
 Make your offer clear to your website visitors by outlining your products or services in an engaging way.
 Don't forget to tell your website visitors how they'll feel as a result of buying your product or service so they can picture themselves as a customer.

-Go through your website today and find any general statements or chunks of copy that don't make your offer clear.
-Replace those vague statements like, "we'll get back to you soon," with something like "write your query in the form below.
-We respond to all enquiries within 24 hours."
+Action: Go through your website today and find any general statements or chunks of copy that don't make your offer clear.

 2. Make your copy attractive.